Cocaine Addiction Signs & Symptoms

 Cocaine Withdrawal Intensity

 The amount of cocaine a person consumes at a time may impact the severity of their withdrawal symptoms.
-People who consume very large amounts of cocaine at one time are more likely to experience withdrawal with greater intensity.
+People who consume substantial amounts of cocaine at one time are more likely to experience withdrawal with greater intensity.
 Those who consume small amounts of the drug at a time will likely have a less intense withdrawal experience.

 Dependence on Multiple Drugs